aijazafzaal/ML-DL-Algorithms/README.md

 This machine learning project is a part of my Master's course `Machine Learning` to classify faulty and non-faulty lasers correctly.

 ### Problem Statement
 For the purpose of quality assurance, a manufacturer of medical lasers wants to introduce a system which recognizes defective products.
 For the lasers produced, a constant lightoutput with a frequency as constant as possible is desired.
-Certain fluctuations are accep-table; Lasers in which the power fluctuates to an intolerable extent should be sorted out.For this purpose, the intensity of each laser is measured for one minute – one measurement per second.
+Certain fluctuations are acceptable; Lasers in which the power fluctuates to an intolerable extent should be sorted out.For this purpose, the intensity of each laser is measured for one minute – one measurement per second.

 ### Implementation